MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexembersdfsign.png" width="400">

 We need the inside to be negative.
-To do this, we simply subtract the radius:
+It's easy to achieve this, we just need to subtract the radius:

 ```c
 // Make the inside negative